Rocco Perri: Criminal operations

-Perri soon diversified into gambling, extortion and prostitution.
+Perri soon diversified into gambling, extortion, and prostitution.
 He and Starkman were also reported to have taken part in the narcotics trade as early as 1922, when the Royal Canadian Mounted Police suspected Perri of "dealing in narcotics on a large scale."
 By 1924, when the average wage for a construction worker was $42 per week, Perri and Starkman made an annual profit of $1 million.
 Perri employed about 100 men and was in charge of the operational aspects of the gang.
 Starkman, who was more literate than Perri, handled the financial aspects of the business and chose the suppliers of alcohol.
 Starkman mastered Italian and usually spoke to Perri in the Calabrian dialect of Italian that was his preferred means of speech.
 By contrast, Perri never learned Yiddish, which was Starkman's first language.
 Starkman made the alliance with Clifford Hatch, the owner of the Gooderham & Worts distillery that had relocated to Montreal in 1916, after the Temperance Act.
 Hatch wanted to keep selling alcohol in Ontario where his brand had been well known ever since Gooderham & Worts had been founded in 1832 while Starkman saw the importance of selling high quality and safe alcohol to allow the Perri-Starkman gang to seize market share from other bootleggers.
 Bootleggers often brewed alcohol under unsafe conditions and diluted their alcohol with mineral oil, formaldehyde, acetone, formic acid, sulfuric acid, and creosote.
 Death and blindness from drinking tainted alcohol were major problems in the 1920s, and drinkers sought out bootleggers who sold safe alcohol.

-Perri very much wanted British citizenship (until 1947 a separate Canadian citizenship did not exist) and on March 13, 1922 applied for British citizenship in Wentworth County.
+Perri very much wanted British citizenship (until 1947 a separate Canadian citizenship did not exist) and on March 13, 1922 he applied for British citizenship in Wentworth County.
 Perri's citizenship application made the front page news of the Hamilton Herald newspaper, leading to objections from Thora McIroy, the president of the Hamilton chapter of the Citizenship Committee of the Local Council of Women.
-McIroy wrote a public letter stating that Perri "is not a man of good moral character and is not a fit person to be naturalized in Canada".
-On March 24, 1922, William Whatley, the Hamilton police chief, wrote to the Dominion government that Perri had criminal convictions for leaving the scene of an automobile accident in 1918, for lying to a police officer and a breach of the Temperance Act in January 1919 and another conviction in July 1919 for allowing "a ferocious dog to be at large".
+McIroy wrote a public letter stating that Perri "is not a man of good moral character and is not a fit person to be naturalized in Canada."
+On March 24, 1922, William Whatley, the Hamilton police chief, wrote to the Dominion government that Perri had criminal convictions for leaving the scene of an automobile accident in 1918, for lying to a police officer and a breach of the Temperance Act in January 1919 and another conviction in July 1919 for allowing "a ferocious dog to be at large."
 On April 12, 1922, Perri's citizenship application was denied.
 On May 6, 1922, Perri launched an appeal where he presented himself as misunderstood and maligned.
-On May 15, his appeal was rejected with his explanations for his behavior be ruled "not very convincing".
+On May 15, his appeal was rejected with his explanations for his behavior be ruled "not very convincing."